Free shipping on orders over $300

 EnviroMonitor Can Help Farmers Contend with Rising Fertilizer Costs

-Farmers have few options in coping with this up-front cost.
-Crops need fertilizer.
+Farmers have few options in coping with the up-front cost of fertilizer.
+It’s a necessity for growing crops at production level.
 All they can do is become aggressively accurate in applying the right fertilizer, at the right rate, at the right time, and in the right place.
-They can effectively “spoon feed” their crops, adding another layer of labor cost to their already overburdened bottom line.
-Otherwise, some may consider changing crops from corn or wheat, to one that requires less fertilizer such as soybeans.
+They can effectively “spoon feed” their crops.
 They may consider waiting to fertilize until the spring instead of fall and spring.

-One option all growers have is to consider using an EnviroMonitor system with soil moisture sensors (like this one for example, but the list of supported soil moisture sensors is extensive) to make sure that liquid fertilizer is so precisely applied that every bit of the plant boosting stuff is carried to their plants’ root zone, not to the groundwater or stream.
-Using the pest management features of the Mobilize app can help keep plants healthy so that roots and leaves can effectively use fertilizers and water.
+One option all growers have is to consider using an EnviroMonitor system that pairs hyperlocal weather data from the field with soil moisture sensors.
+The data from EnviroMonitor makes sure that liquid fertilizer is applied so precisely that every bit of the plant boosting nutrients is carried to the root zone, not to the groundwater or stream.
+Using the pest management features of the Davis Mobilize app can help keep plants healthy so that roots and leaves can effectively use fertilizers and water.

 The EnviroMonitor system will also help them meet other rising-cost challenges.
-American farmers are paying more for weed killers, crop seeds, and labor.
-EnviroMonitor will help them avoid spraying and planting when the winds are too strong.
+Farmers around the world are paying more for weed killers, crop seeds, and labor.
+EnviroMonitor can help them avoid spraying and planting when the winds are too strong.
 They can protect their labor force and keep them on the job by carefully monitoring heat and UV conditions in the field.

 To get a more advanced perspective on using EnviroMonitor and Mobilize for irrigation, set up a FREE consultation with one of our Agriculture Specialist or download our FREE buying guide for agricultural weather solutions.